marcintreder/relevel-landing-page/src/pages/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it.md

 ## What Are the Symptoms of Carpal Tunnel Syndrome

 Carpal tunnel syndrome likes to sneak up on you slowly.
-The earlier you detect it the higher the chances of recovery and avoiding unpleasant and painful consequences.
+The earlier you detect it, the higher the chances of recovery and avoiding unpleasant and painful consequences.

 ### The First Symptoms